fmanimashaun/artwork-listing-app/README.md

     - The selected API and shows details about the selected item.
     - The Involvement API to show the item reservations.
   - When the user clicks on the "Reserve" button, the data is recorded in the Involvement API and the screen is updated.

-**Counters**
-We have counters in all the interfaces that show:
+- We have counters in all the interfaces that show:
   - The number of items (home).
   - The number of comments (comments popup).
   - The number of reservations (reservations popup) - only for the groups of 3 students.

-Even if the API gives you these numbers, you will create a specific function to calculate these numbers on each page.
-Respect the following rules:

-- Each counter should be implemented as a separate module.
+  - Each counter was implemented as a separate module.
-- A counter function should look for specific DOM elements (e.g. for the comments counter it should look for comments) and make the counting based on what is actually displayed on the page.
+  - A counter function looks for specific DOM elements (e.g. for the comments counter it should look for comments) and make the counting based on what is actually displayed on the page.
-- A counter function should cover all the edge cases you can think about.
+  - The counter function covers all the edge cases you can think about.

-These counter functions need to be covered with unit tests using Jest.
-Make sure that you have tests for all edge cases.

-**Technical set up**

-- Set up the repository on GitHub and use gitflow.
-- Set up webpack.
-- Use modules to organize your code.
-You should have a separate directory for your modules ( `src/modules`).
-It is your responsibility to divide your code into logical chunks.
-- Set up a JavaScript testing library (Jest).
-All your tests should be stored in one directory.

 ## 🛠 Built With <a name="built-with"></a>